The 10 managers with the highest total transfer spend in history

 Yet in the late-Wenger era, it all got a bit… strange.
 Shkodran Mustafi for £35million, anyone?

 Ah, football’s great underdog.
-The man who suffers at the hands of the wealthy, powerful Spanish duopoly of Real Madrid and Barcelo… oh, he’s spent the best part of a billion quid.
+The man who suffers at the hands of the wealthy, powerful Spanish duopoly of Real Madrid and Barcelo… oh, he’s spent over a billion Euros.

 Despite Simeone’s regular protestations to the contrary, Atletico have become a superpower of European football in recent years and have the spending record to match.